 Nowadays, we know there’s a HUGE difference in the taste and nutrient content in a tomato that’s from a GM seed grown in a greenhouse and a ripe tomato from a garden in Tuscany.
 Fresh, organic produce farmed with no chemicals in its natural environment with love and care is FAR superior to mechanical farming.
 The same is true with herbs, cows, their milk, and the ghee that is produced from this milk.

-So, now knowing that Ayurvedic Ghee is produced in completely different ways and is much better for you, I asked the next question: what cows produce the best milk for it, and how do we know that it is pure?
+So, now knowing that Ayurvedic Ghee is produced in completely different ways and is much better for you, I asked the next question: which cows produce the best milk for it, and how do we know that it is pure?

 This question brought me to the smallest cow breed in the world.
 Which also turn out to be endangered.